archawitch/iwin/README.md

 # iWin (Windows)

 iWin is a tool for file sharing from iOS devices to Windows PCs.
 It is built with Go and Swift, and it follows the mDNS protocol and an HTTP-based Client-Server architecture.
-There are two parts that we use in this project: the first part is here and the other part is [iWin Share](https://github.com/archawitch/iwin-share).
+There are two parts that are used in this project: the first part is here and the other part is [iWin Share](https://github.com/archawitch/iwin-share).

 ## Getting Started

-You can follow these instructions to get a copy of the project and run it on your local machine for development or testing purposes.
+You can follow these instructions to get a copy of this project and run it on your local machine for development or testing purposes.

 ### Prerequisites